BunnyTeja/Infospread_NetLogo/README.md

 4. Now select the number of ticks using the slider.
 5. Click on Go.

+##Output Files .

-##Output Files will be generated in the same directory.
+1. Output Logs will be generated in the same directory

-1.
+2. We are tracking the following output log files. agent_tick1
+  Track-Triads-tick1
+  Information-Actions-tick1
+  Identity-Actions-tick1
+3. Each file will be named based on the tick at which it is generated.